 bonus: Pearl Harbor

 Okay, technically Pearl Harbor isn’t in the city of Honolulu.
 But it’s close, and a must-see.
 In addition to paying their respects at the U.S.S.
-Arizona Memorial, visitors can tour the U.S.S.
-Bowfin submarine and the U.S.S.
+Arizona Memorial, visitors can tour the Pearl Harbor Aviation Museum, the U.S.S.
+Bowfin submarine, and the U.S.S.
 Missouri, the battleship on which Japan formally surrendered at the end of World War II.

 Aloha!